letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     a python file testing itself.

     I simplified it so that all interactions with tools.py take a single integer as input, so this function does the conversion.
-Thus '000' becomes 'test_000.py'
+Thus '0000' or '0' becomes 'test_0000.py'

     One downside to this is that the entire api relies on the same filename which means any new format of test may require additional API features.

-    I may find a better method as testing develops further.

 *** pytest_runner(num: str, get_code: bool=False) -> int
     This function runs a IceBrakes.py lint on the given input file, and sends the given output to a tmp file.
-A test should never be written with an invalid input file because the test_###.py files are the test input themselves.
+A test should never be written with an invalid input file because the test_####.py files are the test input themselves.

-    However I should add some code in IceBrakes.py to validate that a given input file is a valid python file.
-And then I should write tests for an invalid input use case.

     When you call pytest_runner with get_code=True, then pytest_runner returns the exit code of icebrakes.py.
 This is useful for testing the exit codes in test_1001.